dotnet/AspNetCore.Docs/aspnetcore/security/authorization/iauthorizationpolicyprovider.md

 When using custom `IAuthorizationPolicyProvider` implementations, keep in mind that ASP.NET Core only uses one instance of `IAuthorizationPolicyProvider`.
 If a custom provider isn't able to provide authorization policies for all policy names, it should fall back to a backup provider.
 Policy names might include those that come from a default policy for `[Authorize]` attributes without a name.

-For example, if a particular application needed both custom age policies (as demonstrated previously) and more traditional role-based policy retrieval:
+For example, if an application needed both custom age policies (as demonstrated previously) and more traditional role-based policy retrieval, it could use a custom authorization policy provider that attempts to parse policy names first and then calls into a different policy provider (like `DefaultAuthorizationPolicyProvider`) if the policy name doesn't contain an age.

-* The custom `IAuthorizationPolicyProvider` could attempt to create policies for a given policy name (as shown above).
-* Call `GetPolicyAsync` on an instance of `DefaultAuthorizationPolicyProvider` if that fails (instead of returning null).

 ## Default policy